 The emergency response plan was tested and proved during the response to the Upper Jones Tract Levee failure which occurred on June 3, 2004.
 It was again tested during the recent December/January storms and then again in April 2006.
-The emergency response system worked well; however, we continue developing emergency plans to refine and improve the overall response capability.
-Emergency Response/ Preparedness is an ongoing activity that must be continually refined in order for it to remain effective.
+The emergency response system worked well; however, we continue developing emergency plans to refine and improve the overall preparedness and response capability.
+Emergency preparedness and response is an ongoing activity that must be continually refined in order for it to remain effective.

-DWR staff is working with local agencies and Delta counties to assure all agencies have Standarized Emergency Management System (SEMS) compatible emergency response plans, to more fully develop the Delta-wide asset management system, and to provide additional emergency response supplies.

-Federal funds have been requested and granted (approximately \$1 million) under the Hazard Mitigation Grants Program to address Delta levee investigation issues.
+DWR staff is working with local agencies, Delta counties and other stake holders to formulate an emergency preparedness and response plan in order to be better prepared for a catastrophic situation involving single or multiple levee breaches.
+The plan will reaffirm the program commitment to assure protection of life and properties, water reliability and quality.
+Additionally, DWR has received approximately \$1 million of Federal funds under the Hazard Mitigation Grants Program (HMGP) to address Delta levee investigation issues.
 The funding is supporting electro-magnetic anomaly survey of the levees in the Delta to look for zones of high seepage, voids, or artifacts buried in the levee.